rabbitmq/rabbitmq-stream-dotnet-client/README.md

 }
 ```
 - `60` seconds is the default value
-- `0` disable the heartbeat client side
+- `0` will advise server to disable heartbeat

 ### Reliable